slbailey/Retrovue/docs/contracts/EnricherRemoveContract.md

 - **D-2:** Enricher removal MUST cascade delete all associated channel attachment records.
 - **D-3:** All removal operations MUST occur within a single transaction boundary.
 - **D-4:** On transaction failure, ALL changes MUST be rolled back with no partial deletions.
-- **D-5:** **PRODUCTION SAFETY**: An Enricher MUST NOT be removed in production if it has been used in any active ingest or playout operations. `--force` MUST NOT override this rule.
+- **D-5:** **PRODUCTION SAFETY**: An enricher MUST NOT be removed in production if its removal would cause harm to running or future operations.
+Harm means breaking an active process, violating an operational expectation, or leaving the system in an invalid state. `--force` MUST NOT override this safeguard.
+The implementation checks for harm using two criteria: (1) whether the enricher is currently in use by an active ingest or playout operation, and (2) whether the enricher is marked `protected_from_removal = true`.
+Historical usage is not considered harmful unless the enricher is explicitly protected.
+Non-production environments remain permissive with no safety checks.
 - **D-6:** Removal MUST be logged with enricher details, collection count, and channel count.
 - **D-7:** The command MUST verify enricher existence before attempting removal.